apache/usergrid/stack/README.md

 The same trick would work if you used a local copy of the portal code served from your own machine or servers.

+## Contributing

+We welcome all contributions!
+If you want to submit code, please submit a pull request to [apigee/usergrid-stack](https://github.com/apigee/usergrid-stack/), using a [topic branch](http://git-scm.com/book/en/Git-Branching-Branching-Workflows).

+We’d prefer if your commit messages referenced the issue at hand (if applicable).
+We don’t have particular guidelines for commit messages but we appreciate branch names that observe the following format: `issue#-singleworddescription` (i.e. `325-twitter`) or just a single word if no issue exists on the topic.
+Thanks!

 ## Licenses

 Usergrid is licensed under the Apache License, Version 2.